rademolz/docs/content/packages/working-with-a-github-packages-registry/working-with-the-npm-registry.md

 {% note %}

-**Note:** Package names and scopes must only use lowercase letters.
+**Note:** Package names and scopes should only use lowercase letters.

 {% endnote %}